peptide garden

 Novo has presented GLP-1/amylin receptor data, but the public evidence base is dominated by early human trials rather than independent animal replication.

-Published Phase 1 oral and Phase 1b/2a subcutaneous trials show strong early weight-loss signals.
+Published Phase 1 oral and Phase 1b/2a subcutaneous trials show strong early weight-loss signals, and a 262-participant Phase 2b type 2 diabetes trial presented at ADA 2026 met its A1C and body-weight endpoints.
 Pivotal Phase 3 results are not available.

 Safety dataLimitedEarly-phase trials